Jazz-876/WD-SEATWORK3/readme.md

 </div>
 <!-- TODO: Make a short description -->
 <div align="center">
-  I made 5 animated headers and footers and 5 static for each(Optional)
+  I made 5 animated headers and footers and 5 static for each
 </div>

 <br />